What is Aida Count? 14-Count = 14 Stitches Per Inch (Quick Guide)

 The pattern itself doesn't change.
 You're just scaling the physical output.

-When you import a photo into StitchMate, you can preview exactly how your pattern will look at different counts before you commit—so you can find the perfect balance between detail and finished size.
+When you create a new pattern or convert a photo, your Aida count determines how big the finished piece will be.
+Stitchmate lets you preview exactly how your pattern will look at different counts before you commit — so you can find the perfect balance between detail and finished size.
+Once you're in the editor, the editor handbook walks through every tool from brushes to PDF export.

 Your Next Step